JohnTheBlindMilkman/SlurmJobMonitor/README.md

 ```
 mkdir build
 cd build
-cmake ..
+cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```
 and pray for successful compilation.
+If you wish to create documentation add `-DSJM_ENABLE_DOXYGEN=ON` flag before the `..` (make sure you have doxygen installed on your machine).

+> If you want to use a debugger, because something is broken or you broke something, change the `-DCMAKE_BUILD_TYPE=Release` flag to `Debug`.

 ## Usage